Astronomers conduct successful test of Einstein’s general theory of relativity near supermassive black hole.

-This artist’s impression video shows the path of the star S2 as it passes very close to the supermassive black hole at the centre of the Milky Way.
-As it gets close to the black hole the very strong gravitational field causes the colour of the star to shift slightly to the red, an effect of Einstein’s general theory of relativity.
-In this graphic the colour effect, speed and size of the objects have been exaggerated for clarity.
+This artist’s impression video shows the path of the star S2 as it passes very close to the supermassive black hole at the center of the Milky Way.
+As it gets close to the black hole the very strong gravitational field causes the color of the star to shift slightly to the red, an effect of Einstein’s general theory of relativity.
+In this graphic the color effect, speed, and size of the objects have been exaggerated for clarity.

-In order to observe the galactic centre, the astronomers use sensitive instruments such as Gravity, Sinfoni and Naco.
-All these belong to the ESO’s Very Large Telescope, were constructed under the leadership of the Max Planck Institute for Extraterrestrial Physics (MPE), and scrutinise the sky in an infrared light.
+In order to observe the galactic center, the astronomers use sensitive instruments such as Gravity, Sinfoni, and Naco.
+All these belong to the ESO’s Very Large Telescope, were constructed under the leadership of the Max Planck Institute for Extraterrestrial Physics (MPE), and scrutinize the sky in an infrared light.
 Now, researchers have turned their attention to a star called S2 and followed it on its orbit around the black hole, to which it came particularly close a few weeks ago.

-The shortest distance between S2 and the black hole, on 19 May, was approximately 14 billion kilometres.
-Here, the star moved at a speed in excess of 25 million kilometres per hour – almost three percent of the speed of light.
+The shortest distance between S2 and the black hole, on 19 May, was approximately 14 billion kilometers.
+Here, the star moved at a speed in excess of 25 million kilometers per hour – almost three percent of the speed of light.
 It takes about 15 years to complete its full orbit.

 The new measurements clearly reveal an effect called gravitational redshift.
 Light from the star is stretched to longer wavelengths by the very strong gravitational field of the black hole, making it appear red.
 And this change in the wavelength agrees precisely with that predicted by Einstein’s theory of general relativity.
 This is the first time that the researchers have observed this deviation from the predictions of the simpler Newtonian theory of gravity in the motion of a star around a supermassive black hole.